Outdoor FTTH / FTTx cable solution

 • FTTH subscriber drops from access point to home or office

-• Building-entry transitions that still need compact cable geometry
+• Building-entry transitions requiring compact cable geometry

 When to choose another cable family